 You can designate any businesses that are already operating or future businesses as separate property.
 There should be full disclosure to your partner, and the agreement needs to be in writing and signed before a notary or witnesses.
 Signing the agreement also needs to be voluntary and it should not be done just a couple of days before the wedding.

 Another good way you can protect your business is to get a buy-sell agreement.
 It’s worth noting that a buy-sell agreement can protect your business from specific situations, such as when the business is sold or your spouse dies.
 And, it can also protect you when you are facing a divorce.
-You need to find a lawyer with experience in contract and business law to help you write this type of agreement.
+You need to find a chicago divorce lawyer with experience in contract and business law to help you write this type of agreement.